 Parents' committee's regulations

-- The number of members of the parents' committee.
+- the number of members in the parents' committee

 - how members are elected to the parents' committee